wdevore/RISC-V-RV32I-MultiCycle/README.md

 Interrupts pending bits are checked at the end of an instruction (retired).
 - Prolog stores state
 - Epilog restores state

+#### Control gates
+- MRET path:
+**MRET** finishes the interrupt trap cycle.
+The last thing it does is clear the Mip bit.
+This allows another interrupt to be recognized.

+- Prefetch path:
+The "PreFetch" state starts an interrupt trap cycle.
+It only starts when 2 enable bits are set and the Mip bit is set.
+Once the Prefetch path starts it can't re-enter until **MRET** completes by clearing the Mip bit.

+#### MEPC
+**MEPC** holds the address of the next instruction to execute.
+Loading the ME**PC is not as simple as using PC+4.
+Two instruction types can change what PC holds: 1) Branch instructions and 2) Jump instructions.

+- Branch instructions
+  - When a branch instruction has completed the PC is either loaded with a branch address or the PC remains as is.
+- Jump instructions always modify the PC.

+This means that **MEPC** is loaded with either *PC* or *PC_prior* during IRQ0.
+So for branching it is either PC (if a branch is taken) or *PC_prior* if not branch is taken.
+For Jumps it is *PC*.

 ### Communication
 Only one byte is transmitted at a time.
 Before each Trx the Ownership bits are checked.